-Leonard Elschenbroich has established himself as one of the most charismatic cellists of his generation, with a passionate and compelling performing style.
-His many awards include the 2009 Leonard Bernstein Award, Förderpreis Deutschlandfunk, Eugene Istomin Prize, and a Borletti Buitoni Trust Award.
-He was accepted onto the BBC Radio 3 New Generation Artists scheme (2012), was named Artist-in-Residence of Deutschlandfunk (2014-15) and Artist-in-Residence at the Philharmonic Society Bremen from 2013 – 2016.
+Leonard Elschenbroich has established himself as one of the most charismatic cellists of his generation renowned for his passionate and compelling performances.
+His awards include the Leonard Bernstein Award, Förderpreis Deutschlandfunk, Eugene Istomin Prize, and a Borletti Buitoni Trust Award.
+He was a BBC Radio 3 New Generation Artist (2012-14), Artist-in-Residence at Deutschlandfunk (2014-15) and Artist-in-Residence at the Philharmonic Society Bremen (2013-16).

-As a recitalist, Elschenbroich has appeared at the Wigmore Hall, Auditorium du Louvre, Concertgebouw, Frick Collection, Ravinia Festival in Chicago and the Lucerne, Gstaad, Rheingau, Mecklenburg Vorpommern and Schleswig Holstein Festivals.
-Regular chamber music partners include Nicola Benedetti and Alexei Grynyuk.
+A committed chamber musician, Elschenbroich has appeared at the Wigmore Hall, Auditorium du Louvre, Concertgebouw, Frick Collection, Ravinia Festival in Chicago and the Lucerne, Gstaad, Rheingau, Mecklenburg Vorpommern and Schleswig Holstein Music festivals with regular chamber music partners including Nicola Benedetti and Alexei Grynyuk.
 With the Benedetti/Eschenbroich/ Grynyuk Trio he recently toured the USA and South America and will tour Australia this season.

-Elschenbroich’s debut CD for Onyx Classics of Sonatas by Rachmaninov and Shostakovich was released in 2013 and received 5-star reviews from the Telegraph, Guardian as well as Editor’s Choice in Gramophone.
-Subsequent releases include Kabalevsky’s Cello Concerto No 2 with the Netherlands Philharmonic Orchestra/Litton, an homage to Schnittke and a CD of French repertoire including concertos by Dutilleux and Saint-Saëns, which received acclaim across the board with Rondo Magazin describing him as a “fascinating and grippingly expressive performer”.
-Future releases for Onyx include the complete Beethoven Sonatas.
+Elschenbroich’s debut CD (2013) for Onyx Classics of Rachmaninov and Shostakovich sonatas received 5-star reviews from the Telegraph, Guardian as well as Editor’s Choice in Gramophone.
+Subsequent releases include Kabalevsky’s Cello Concerto No 2 with the Netherlands Philharmonic Orchestra/Litton, a Hommage to Schnittke and a CD of French repertoire including concertos by Dutilleux and Saint-Saëns.
+A complete Beethoven Cello Sonata cycle (2 CDs) will be released in early 2019.

-He is a fervent supporter of the emergent musical community in Bolivia and is Artistic Mentor of the Orquesta Filarmonica de Bolivia, the country’s first national orchestra which he co-founded.
-His commitment to the orchestra sees him return to Bolivia on a regular basis to perform with the orchestra as well as leading educational projects in the area.
-Other highlights in South America have included appearances with the Buenos Aires Philharmonic, Belo Horizonte Orchestra and Medellin Philharmonic as well as recitals in Rio de Janeiro, Buenos Aires, Montevideo, Lima and Sao Paulo.
+He is a fervent supporter of the emergent musical community in Bolivia and is Artistic Mentor of the Orquesta Filarmonica de Bolivia, the country’s first national orchestra, which he co-founded in 2012.
+He returns to Bolivia on a regular basis both for performances and to lead educational projects and has an increasing presence elsewhere in South America performing with the Buenos Aires Philharmonic, Belo Horizonte Orchestra and Medellin Philharmonic as well as in recitals.

-Born in 1985 in Frankfurt, Elschenbroich received a scholarship, aged ten, to study at the Yehudi Menuhin School in London.
-He later studied with Frans Helmerson at the Cologne Music Academy.
+Born in 1985 in Frankfurt, Elschenbroich received a scholarship, aged ten, to study at the Yehudi Menuhin School in the UK and continued his studies with Frans Helmerson at the Cologne Music Academy.
 He plays a cello made by Matteo Goffriller "Leonard Rose" (Venice, 1693), on private loan.

 This week, Leonard Elschenbroich will be performing in the Leicester International Music Festival as part of the ‘A New World: Composers who moved to America’ series.
 He will be performing various works by Rachmaninov, Martinů and Dvořák.